kfaraj/settings/README.md

 Settings
 ========

-Settings for Android Studio 3.6
+Settings for Android Studio 4.0

 Editor > Code Style > Java
 --------------------------

 ```
-Set from... > Predefined Style > Android
+Set from... > Android
 Wrapping and Braces > Method declaration parameters > Align when multiline (false)
 Wrapping and Braces > 'for()' statement > Align when multiline (false)
 Wrapping and Braces > 'try-with-resources' > Align when multiline (false)